 unjust exercise of authority, Christ models the just

 servant leadership that is a model for all who

 would do the works of justice and peace.

 The pyramids of bodies erected in the sands of the

 Middle East by our imperial greed for oil and power call

-us to repent of our
+us to repent of our own willing participation in

 Today the final days of this Lenten